spencer-shadley/completed-class/10-oop/2-thursday-constructors/activities/09-Stu_TDD/README.md

 # TDD

-In this activity you will write tests outlining the expected functionality for application code that haven't been implemented yet.
+In this activity you will write tests outlining the expected functionality for application code that hasn't been implemented yet.

 ## Instructions